7 Things I've Learned in 7 Months Sober

 I've learned to identify with my positive traits instead of my negative traits.
 Something happened after the first 3 months that made me lose touch with feeling like an addict that was always playing offense to her addiction.
 I do not identify with that anymore.
 I am not saying that I do not play offense when caught off guard, but generally I operate with defense.
 I live a sober life.
 I identify with being SOBER...not an addict.
 I protect my sobriety because it has started being a part of me.
 Not the biggest part.
 But, a strong part of my lifestyle.

 2. We rise by lifting others.

 I try to inspire hope in everyone I meet.
-And, I associate with people who do the same.
-I have always been very selective in my friends.
-I always have respected my friends and would not associate with someone that was not a good person.
+I associate with people who do the same.
+I am selective in my friends.
+I respect my friends and would not associate with someone that was not a good person.
 Quality over quantity on this one.

 3. I have BOUNDARIES.

 I am actively learning to say no to people at work, at home, to friends, to acquaintances...you get it.
 The answer is no sometimes.
 I am still actively trying to say no without following the no with an excuse or an apology.
 You cannot do it all.
 This is ok.